Dhghomon/easy_rust/README.md

 `r#` also has this function because older versions of Rust didn't have all the same keywords that Rust has now.
 So with `r#` it's easier to avoid mistakes with variable names that were not keywords before.
 You probably won't need it, but if you really need to use a keyword for a variable then you can use `r#`.

-If you want to print the bytes of a `&str` or a `char`, you can just write `b'` before the string.
+If you want to print the bytes of a `&str` or a `char`, you can just write `b` before the string.
 This works for all ASCII characters.
 These are all the ASCII characters:

 ```text
 ☺☻♥♦♣♠♫☼►◄↕‼¶§▬↨↑↓→∟↔▲▼123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~